avinassh/blag/content/posts/fast-sqlite-inserts.md

 <small>1.
 Why?
 In [a telegram bot](https://github.com/avinassh/cowin-assist), I wrote, one of the SQL queries required a partial index.
 I have used partial indexes in Postgres/Mongo, but I was pleasantly surprised to know that SQLite also supported them.
 I decided to write a blog post (spoiler: which I never did), with numbers showing the effectiveness of partial indexes.
 I wrote a quick script and generated a DB, but the data was too small to show the power of partial indexes and queries were fast without them.
 The larger DB required more than 30 minutes to generate.
 So I spent 30+ hours to reduce the 30 mins of running time :p</small><br>
 <small>2.
 If you liked this post, then you may like [my experiment with MongoDB](https://avi.im/blag/2021/mongo-dupes-in-unique-index/) where I inserted duplicate records in a collection with a unique index - [link](https://avi.im/blag/2021/mongo-dupes-in-unique-index/).</small><br>
+<small>update (19, July): prefixed the title with 'towards' to make the intention more clear</small>